kwobny/Old-Robotics-Repo/README.md

 is a system which lets you find displacement from starting point or from any point relative to start.
 Also would let you shift/translate reference point.
 Also would have a function which returns total distance (not displacement) traveled from start

+Make a way to shift the orientation/angle of the coordinate plane/y axis, alongside shifting the origin point.

 If not using new method of isolating lin trans, then when isolating linear translate part of distance, watch out for if the universal buffer part of wheel value is 0, to avoid dividing by 0.
 Also check if the whole ratio is 0, because then the distance traveled by that motor must be 0.

 Think of using gyro for finding rotational component of change in wheel distances

+Decide whether sync distance will execute every number of ticks traveled or on every sync motor command.

 Think of using arrays instead of objects for storing last tick and change in wheel data.
 If not doing this, then also think of using java collections for motor buffer base class

 The two scenarios to test are: the robot always changing linTrans component with no rotation, and the robot going in a direction while turning.

 In the turning scenario, find a way to find displacement, accounting for the rotation.
 Do this because there could be a forward lintrans component, while having a non-forward displacement.

+Make a system for getting the **distance** traveled in the x and y direction, alongside the total distance.

 New method for syncing distance:
 1. In every sync motor command, call the sync distance function, as long as the number of ticks traveled by at least one wheel exceeds a threshold value.